hamhub7/NeuralScratch/README.md

 # NeuralScratch
- A neurla netowrk dseigned with help from David Miller's vimeo tutorial
+ A neural netowrk dseigned with help from David Miller's vimeo tutorial coded in Visual Studio 2019